 Whilst the beginnings of the Blues can be traced back to the Southern States of America in the 19th Century, it has continued to evolve and reach a mainstream audience for more than a Century.

-Clapton was one of the pioneers of the new movement, playing alongside contemporaries such as Jeff Beck, the Rolling Stones, and later Led Zeppelin.
+Clapton was one of the pioneers of the new blues movement, playing alongside contemporaries such as Jeff Beck, the Rolling Stones, and later Led Zeppelin.

-Clapton is perhaps most popular amongst dans for his virtuosic playing, but his nuanced and distinctive voice certainly deserves a spot on this list.
+Clapton is perhaps most popular amongst dans for his virtuosic guitar playing, but his nuanced and distinctive voice certainly deserves a spot on this list.

 Clapton has sold more than 280 million records worldwide, making him one of the best-selling musicians of all time, regardless of genre – and highlighting the popular appeal that the Blues continues to have.